 The ancient myths and legends of soundproofing

-There is so much folklore about soundproofing, but the science and technology is easy to understand.
-Perhaps because it is expensive and difficult to achieve really good results, people look for 'magic' solutions.
+There is so much folklore about sound insulation, commonly known as soundproofing, but the science and technology is easy to understand.
+Perhaps because it is expensive and difficult to achieve really good results, people look for 'magical' solutions.

-Let's suppose soundproofing had never been invented.
+Let's suppose sound insulation had never been invented.
 OK, let's now invent it - what do we need to do?

-We need to prevent sound from passing from one space (the studio for example) to another (the control room).
+We need to prevent sound from passing from one space (your studio for example) to another (your neighbor's living room).
 Let's think about the possible ways we could do this...

 - Absorb the sound energy and convert it into heat.

 - Create an equal but opposite sound wave that cancels the original sound out.

 - Reflect it back into the space where it was generated.

 If you can think of any other possibilities, apply for a Nobel Prize now.